Henry Addington: Home Secretary

 He returned to government again as Lord President in March 1812, and, in June of the same year, became Home Secretary.
-As Home Secretary, Addington countered revolutionary opposition, being responsible for the temporary suspension of habeas corpus in 1817 and the passage of the Six Acts in 1819.
+As Home Secretary, Addington countered revolutionary opposition with harsh measures, being responsible for the temporary suspension of habeas corpus in 1817 and the passage of the Six Acts in 1819.
 His tenure also saw the Peterloo Massacre of 1819.
 He left office in 1822, succeeded as Home Secretary by Sir Robert Peel.

-Addington remained in the Cabinet as Minister without Portfolio for the next two years, opposing, along with Arthur Wellesley, 1st Duke of Wellington, other members of Cabinet, and King George IV, British recognition of the South American republics.
+Addington remained in the Cabinet as Minister without Portfolio for the next two years, opposing (along with Arthur Wellesley, 1st Duke of Wellington, other members of Cabinet, and King George IV), British recognition of the South American republics.
 He remained active in the House of Lords for the next few years, making his final speech in opposition to Catholic Emancipation in 1829 and casting his final vote against the Reform Act 1832.